 How to Reduce the Allergens in Your Home

 Air filters play a big role in preventing and minimizing dust mites and other allergens from hanging around your home.
 They also help to minimize other allergens that may come from outside, your shoes and clothing, and more.
-By properly filtering the air and minimizing the amount of dust in your home, you can effectively reduce the amount of dust mites in your home.
+By properly filtering the air and minimizing the amount of dust in your home, you can effectively reduce the number of dust mites in your home.
 High-efficiency particulate air filters are the best air filters on the market, particularly for those who have sensitive respiratory systems.
-These air filers can remove almost 100% of air contaminants, including pollen and ragweed.
+These air filters can remove almost 100% of air contaminants, including pollen and ragweed.
 These filters are a great buy for cleaning the air in your home, and they are widely used in labs and hospitals where air quality is very important.
 There are several types of HEPA filters that are effective for different things like chemical vapors, tobacco smoke, and dirt particles.
 You have many options to choose from to help keep the air quality in your home as clean as possible.
 Not only is it important to choose the perfect air filter, but you must remember to change it out on a regular basis.